 Sequence diagram emphasizes on time sequence of messages and collaboration diagram emphasizes on the structural organization of the objects that send and receive messages.

-To capture dynamic behaviour of a system.
+To capture the dynamic behaviour of a system.

 To describe the message flow in the system.

-To describe structural organization of the objects.
+To describe the structural organization of the objects.

-To describe interaction among objects.
+To describe the interaction among objects.

-How to draw Interaction Diagram?
+How to Draw an Interaction Diagram?